paolobertani/StringUTF8-procedural.js/README.md

 **Note:**

-Most of the functions that operate on UTF-8 strings require need to know the byte-index of every character (in other words they need the array returned by `StringUTF8GetCharactersIndex`)
+Most of the functions that operate on UTF-8 strings need the byte-index of every character (in other words they need the array returned by `StringUTF8GetCharactersIndex`)

 Those functions accept as optional parameter the **UTF-8 string index** avoiding the need of building it.